container with salad next to bowl of watermelon slicesShare on Pinterest

 • how often you put a meal together — for example, baked a protein, heated a starch, sauteed a plant — or made a meal, snack, or dessert from a recipe with whole food sources as the ingredients.

-“Looking at your grocery cart, your trash bin, and your food receipts can provide a lot of insight as to where your nourishment is coming from as well as a peak into the level of quality,” Richard added.
+“Looking at your grocery cart, your trash bin, and your food receipts can provide a lot of insight as to where your nourishment is coming from as well as a peek into the level of quality,” Richard added.
 “It is also an opportunity for catapulting change.”

 She also offered some general tips to help cut down on ultra-processed foods in your diet: